 The tracker’s ringing must be loud enough to be heard even if your lost item is buried under a couch cushion, a pile of toys, or if you find yourself searching in a noisy environment.

-Pay attention to the ringer melody too.
+Pay attention to the melody too.
 Will you be able to hear it in a noisy environment?
-Does the company offer a few different ringtones you can choose from or do they have one default ringer for all of their devices?
+Does the company offer a few different ringtones you can choose from or do they have one default ringtone for all of their devices?

 4. Use case